ldavidsp/wickedblocks/README.md

 ```

 ## Tech stack.
-The blocks are written with only HTML and style with Tailwind CSS V2 as it says on the site...and because that's the point of them.
+The blocks are written with only HTML and style with Tailwind CSS V2 as it says on the site...for navigation and other I used Alpine.js and because that's the point of them.

 ## Features.
 Right now, what you can do is: